Dean Acheson Legal Stage Program

 1. With a Judge of the Court of Justice

-The Dean Acheson stagiaire works in the Chambers of a Judge of the Court of Justice in association with his or her referendaires (law clerks).
-The stagiaire is expected to assist the Judge and his or her referendaires as required.
+The Dean Acheson stagiaire works in the Chambers of a Judge of the Court of Justice in association with their referendaires (law clerks).
+The stagiaire is expected to assist the Judge and their referendaires as required.
 This experience offers an unparalleled opportunity to gain insight into a judicial process characteristic of the European Court, but very different from the American approach, involving a high degree of intellectual teamwork.
-Strong French language skills are essential.
+A good knowledge of French is desirable.

 2. With an Advocate General of the Court of Justice

-The Dean Acheson stagiaire works in the Chambers of an Advocate General of the Court of Justice in association with his or her referendaires.
+The Dean Acheson stagiaire works in the Chambers of an Advocate General of the Court of Justice in association with their referendaires.
 The stagiaire takes part in the research and writing of the Advocate General’s opinions, an experience most akin to a traditional U.S. judicial clerking experience.
 Advocates General prepare their opinions in their native language.
 The stagiaire therefore needs to have the language skills appropriate to the Advocate General who selects him or her.
-A reading knowledge of French is required.
+A good knowledge of French is desirable.

 3. With a Judge of the General Court

-The Dean Acheson stagiaire works in the Chambers of a Judge of the General Court in association with his or her referendaires (law clerks).
-The stagaire is expected to assist the Judge and his or her referendaires as needed.
+The Dean Acheson stagiaire works in the Chambers of a Judge of the General Court in association with their referendaires (law clerks).
+The stagaire is expected to assist the Judge and their referendaires as needed.
 The tasks are varied and include case law research, scholarly writings analysis, brief production, and issue discussions.
 The cases mainly concern applications by legal or natural persons against EU actions or inactions.
-Strong French language skills are an advantage.
+A good knowledge of French is desirable.

 The purpose of the Dean Acheson Legal Stage Program is to promote mutual understanding between the peoples of the United States and the European Union in the context of the legal profession.
 It is therefore open to American citizens and legal permanent residents only.
 Priority will be given to applicants who have completed three years of law school and who have a strong knowledge of Community Law.
-As noted above, some knowledge of French is required, varying with the type of stage.
-Knowledge of an EU language other than French and English is an advantage, and generally necessary for a stage with an Advocate General.
+As noted above, in view of the nature of the working environment, a good knowledge of French is desirable; and the knowledge of an EU language other than French and English is an advantage.

 Applications must include a completed application form and graduate and undergraduate transcripts.